roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/connecting-to-chirpstack/README.md

 You can use RAK7204 LPWAN Environmental Sensor to connect with ChirpStack according to the following steps:

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: In this document, it is  assumed that you are using RAK LoRa® gateway and its built-in ChirpStack or RAK cloud testing ChirpStack.
+ In this document, it is  assumed that you are using RAK LoRa® gateway and its built-in ChirpStack or RAK cloud testing ChirpStack.
 It is also assumed that a Gateway with the ChirpStack has been configured successfully.
 If not, please have a look at RAK's documents for more details about RAK LPWAN Gateway and [**RAK cloud testing**](https://forum.rakwireless.com/t/rak-free-cloud-loraserver-for-testing/344).
 :::

 1. Open the web page of the ChirpStack which you want to connect with and login.